Inward Glance

 Annually: Rebuild from scratch if needed.
 A new year is permission to start over — or to go deeper.

-"I'm doing my annual review of my LifePrint.
+"I'm doing my annual review of a plan I designed for my life.
 Here is my current plan: [paste your goals and roadmap].
 Here is what I actually did this year: [describe what happened — what you achieved, what you didn't, what surprised you, what changed].
-Help me: (1) identify which goals to keep, deepen, or let go of; (2) update my 5-year roadmap to reflect what I now know; (3) suggest any new habits or milestones based on where I'm headed; (4) name one thing in each SPIRE pillar that deserves more attention next year."
+Help me: (1) identify which goals to keep, deepen, or let go of; (2) update my 5-year roadmap to reflect what I now know; (3) suggest any new habits or milestones based on where I'm headed; (4) name one thing in each SPIRE (Spiritual, Physical, Intellectual, Relational and Emotional) pillar that deserves more attention next year."

 Bookshelf, Research & Resources